girishbhegde/url-shortener/README.md

 # url-shortener
-usl shortener service
+URL shortener service

-build the project using mvn clean package
+Build the project using <i>mvn clean package<i>

 Run the shell script start.sh to start the spring boot application